(Barons of the Cinque Ports Series)

 “My lords, your ships are ready to set sail,” said the Tidesman, bowing in front of the three barons.

-“Thank you,” said Nicholas, having had plans to sail to Hastings next, since the three of them were taking the time to inspect each others’ ports as well as do a bit of trading amongst them.
-“However, there is a storm approaching, so we’ll wait til first light rather than take the chance of hitting the storm head on.”
+“Thank you,” said Nicholas, having had plans to sail to Hastings next, since the three of them were taking the time to inspect each other’s ports as well as do a bit of trading amongst them.
+“However, there is a storm approaching.
+We’ll wait until first light rather than take the chance of hitting the storm head on.”

 The two barons turned to go, but Nicholas once again glanced over his shoulder at the girl.
-He heard his Collector of Customs and his Tide Waiter telling her she was to be fined, and she was arguing with them as if she had the right to.
+He heard his Collector of Customs and his Tide Waiter telling her she was to be fined.
+In return, she was arguing with them as if she had the right to.

-Her head snapped around at his command and she looked suddenly frightened.
-Her indigo eyes flashed over to the boy in the cart, and though there were no words exchanged between them, he recognized it as a warning to the boy to stay silent.
+Her head snapped up at his command and she looked suddenly frightened.
+Her indigo eyes flashed over to the boy in the cart.
+Although there were no words exchanged between them, he recognized it as a warning to the boy to stay silent.